Kolelab/Fluorescence-Microscopy-Tools/README.md

 SLIDER | Arduino code for digital control of LED intensities, building instructions, circuit diagrams and stl files for a 3D printable enclosure.

-Some of the underlying principal concepts about hardware triggering are discussed here: https://github.com/vanNimwegenLab/MiM_NikonTi/blob/master/Docs/NikonTi_hardware_triggering.md
+Some of the underlying principal concepts about hardware triggering are discussed and explained here: https://github.com/vanNimwegenLab/MiM_NikonTi/blob/master/Docs/NikonTi_hardware_triggering.md